 Sustainability in Tailings Management

-On the 6th October 2020, Lynas Corporation released to the Australian Stock Exchange their 2020 Sustainability Report highlighting the benefits of the AMC program the Phibion team is undertaking at their Mt Weld operations.
+On the 6th October 2020, Lynas Rare Earths released to the Australian Stock Exchange their 2020 Sustainability Report highlighting the benefits of the AMC program the Phibion team is undertaking at their Mt Weld operations.

 This is an excerpt from this report …

 Rare Earths production generates tailings at Mt Weld, composed of the gangue minerals and water from the mining and floatation stages.
 Part of the water is recycled, and tailings may be a future source of Rare Earths.
 In 2019, Lynas completed the Mt Weld Tailings Dam Questionnaire, in response to the Investor Mining & Tailings Safety Initiative.
 You can view the responses on our website at https://www.lynascorp.com/sustainability/residue-tailings-management.